-PIA (Private Internet Access) review (2019) – A well-secured, low-priced service
+PIA (Private Internet Access) Review (2021) – A Secure and Cheap Option

-To give you a good idea of how Private Internet Access holds up, we have performed various speed tests.
-We took our experiences with using PIA into account as well by testing PIA during daily use.
-You can find the results below.
+To give you a good idea of how Private Internet Access holds up in terms of speed, we have performed various speed tests.
+We took our personal experiences into account as well by testing PIA during daily use.
+You can find the results below:

 Speed test results PIA

-Below, you can see the results of some of the speed tests we ran on Private Internet Access.
-The measurements were taken from the Netherlands.
-Please note that these measurements always vary per location, internet provider and time of day.
+Below, you can see the results of the speed tests we ran while using Private Internet Access.
+Please note that these measurements always vary per location, internet provider, and time of day.
 For this reason, we also included a speed test of our connection without VPN as a benchmark.

 These are the results from speedtest.net of our own internet connection without using a VPN.
-This is essentially a “blank” measurement that we can use to compare the other results to.
+This is a “benchmark” test that we use to assess the speed of PIA’s servers.

-These are the results from speedtest.net of our internet connection when we connect to a PIA server in The Netherlands, which is where we’re based.
-The results are promising.
-The ping slightly increased, from 4 to 7, but the download and upload speeds hardly decreased.
-In this case, you should notice little to no difference in internet speeds when using such a VPN server.
+These are the results from speedtest.net of our internet connection when we connect to a PIA server that is closest to our location (The Netherlands).
+The results are quite remarkable.
+The ping slightly increased, from 9 to 22, but the download and upload speeds stayed approximately the same.
+This means this local PIA server should be about as fast as our own connection.

-These are the results from speedtest.net of our internet connection when we connect to a PIA server in the United States.
-This shows a completely different picture.
-The ping has increased immensely, and the download and upload speeds have decreased substantially.
-However, this isn’t surprising for a VPN server in the US, as your internet traffic has to be diverted through an entirely different continent.
+These are the speed test results of our internet connection when we connect to a PIA server in the United States.
+This shows a somewhat expected picture.
+The ping increased immensely, while especially the download speed decreased substantially.
+In other words, one would notice delays with results like this.

 Logging and privacy

 PIA was bought by Kape Technologies in 2019.
 This company also acquired the VPN providers CyberGhost and Zenmate in the last couple of years.
 Private Internet Access is known for its attention to privacy, which is shown by the provider’s every move.
 PIA maintains a strict no-log policy.
-This creates a safer and more anonymous experience for PIA users, which this provider values more than the convenience of having information on their customers.
-Data is therefore never stored on hard disks, but on a special null device.
-This is a virtual “device” which automatically pretends as if the data does not exist.
+This creates a safer and more anonymous experience for users, which PIA values above all.
+User browsing data is never stored on hard disks but on a special null device.
+This is a virtual device that automatically pretends as if any data sent through it doesn’t exist.
 Once the information has been written to the null device, it becomes unable to retrieve.
-This is how PIA can guarantee their no-log policy.
+This is how PIA can guarantee its no-log policy.

 What information does PIA need?

-Before you can start using PIA’s service, the company will need your payment information.
+Before you can start using PIA’s VPN service, the company will need your payment information.
 Private Internet Access offers many possibilities for paying anonymously, so you don’t have to give them any personal information for this purpose if you don’t want to.
 Paying with i.e. Bitcoin is very easy.
 You are therefore only required to provide a working email address so PIA can link your account to it.
 You can, of course, register a new email address specifically for PIA so that it can’t be traced back to you.

 Next, PIA will create an account name for you, and you’ll receive an ‘Order ID’ in a confirmation email after you’ve paid.
 You can use these codes when you need to communicate with the support team, for example.
 That’s all you need: a working email address.
 Other than that, PIA can be used entirely anonymously.